-- Restitution – There is movement of restitution to the extent of 1/8th of a circle in the opposite direction of internal rotation of the head.
+- Restitution – There is the movement of restitution to the extent of 1/8th of a circle in the opposite direction of internal rotation of the head.

 - External rotation of the head with internal rotation of shoulder – The external rotation of the head occurs through 1/8th of a circle in the same direction of restitution as the shoulders rotate from the oblique to anteroposterior diameter of the pelvis and come behind the symphysis pubis.

-- Birth of shoulder & trunk by lateral flexion – As the shoulder is positioned in the anteroposterior diameter of outlet further descent occurs, the anterior shoulder escape the subpubic arch and posterior shoulder passes over the perineum, then rest of the body is born by the lateral flexion.
+- Birth of shoulder & trunk by lateral flexion – As the shoulder is positioned in the anteroposterior diameter of outlet further descent occurs, the anterior shoulder escape the subpubic arch and the posterior shoulder passes over the perineum, then rest of the body is born by the lateral flexion.

 In unfavourable circumstances / Malrotation / Non-rotation (10%) –

 - Incomplete forward rotation (Deep transverse arrest) – The occiput rotates through 1/8th of a circle anteriorly and the sagittal suture comes to lie in the bispinous diameter in the pelvic outlet (small diameter in the outlet).
 Thus further anterior rotation is not possible and arrests in this position.

 - Non-rotation (Oblique posterior arrest) – When the sinciput and the occiput touch the pelvic floor at the same moment due to moderate deflexion of the head, the sagittal suture lies in the oblique diameter.
 No further mechanism takes place.